Mitiksha-28/Mitiksha-28/README.md

 - 👋 Hi, I’m @Mitiksha-28
 - 👀 I’m interested in computative coding and web development
 - 🌱 I’m currently learning C++ and python
-- 💞️ I’m looking to collaborate on any projects with can help me grow and learn new things.
+- 💞️ I’m looking to collaborate on any projects which can help me grow and learn new things.

 <!---